The Research and Market Potential of Digital Oilfields Technology

 The article provides insights of the countries with high R&D activities in digital oilfield technologies.
 The insights – driven from a patent landscape study on digital oil field technologies – also talks about the market potential of the field.

-This article is the second post of the series “Digital Oilfield Technology”.
-The first post “Innovation Timeline of Digital Oilfield“, served as a detailed introduction to the world of Digital Oil Fields and then reveals the way technology has evolved in last two decades.
+This article is the second post of the series “Digital Oilfield Study”.
+The first post “Innovation Timeline of Digital Oilfield“, served as a detailed introduction to the world of Digital Oil Fields and then reveals the way technology has evolved in the last two decades.

 Update: We have covered the entire landscape of digital oilfield in four parts, covering innovation timeline, top companies, market and research potential, and future challenges and opportunities.
 For your ease, we combined all the four parts into one single PDF that you can download using this form below:

-After plotting the innovation timeline, as a next step in our patent landscape analysis, we spotted the countries where the innovation has been taking place for 20 years.
+After plotting the innovation timeline, as the next step in our patent landscape analysis, we spotted the countries where the innovation has been taking place for 20 years.

-A patent landscape analysis involves thousands of patents that makes difficult to identify the insights by just glancing over the report.
+A patent landscape analysis involves thousands of patents that make it difficult to identify the insights by just glancing over the report.
 We, therefore, convert the data into different visualizations to make insights emerge on the surface by itself.

 After that, we use these visualizations to identify the existing and the probable up-coming markets of the domain.

-Our objective, in a nutshell, is to help you get a holistic view of happenings of the domain of digital oil field.
-You, from the study, will get to know about the research trends, the marketing potential and other business savvy insights.
+Our objective, in a nutshell, is to help you get a holistic view of the happenings of the domain of the digital oil field.
+You, from the study, will get to know about the research trends, the marketing potential, and other business-savvy insights.

 Let’s start with the countries which as of now are actively researching in this domain.